 Our criteria for a strong security plugin boils down to 3 essential features: malware scanner, malware cleaner, and WordPress firewall.

 As you can see, all 3 features are in Wordfence free, with real-time updates added for the scanner and firewall in the premium version.
-The other premium features, like geoblocking and reputation checks, aren’t hugely useful from a security plugin perspective, because they can be done just as easily with another plugin.
+The other premium features, like geoblocking and reputation checks, aren’t hugely useful from a security plugin perspective, because they can be done just as easily with another free plugin.

 |Security feature||Wordfence Free||Wordfence Premium|